 a.out.
 The name of the default output file produced by as.
-AIX Operating System application.
+AIX Operating System Technical Reference shows the format of this file.

+application.
 A particular task, such as inventory control or accounts receivable.
 Programs written to perform an application usually run above the operating system level, and are written in a high-level programming language.